sraj/Swift-SRWebClient/README.md

 # Swift-SRWebClient

-A super simple http client framework for iOS and OSX in Swift, which gives us easy way of communication with the server.
+A super simple http client framework for iOS and OSX in Swift.

 ## Features